Socialism in Australia: Socialist organisations in Australia

 Political historian Geoff Robinson describes the contemporary left as a "movement of parties and electoral campaigning".
 There are currently two federally registered socialist parties which run in elections: the Socialist Alliance and the Victorian Socialists.
 Although Socialist Action and the Communist Party of Australia are not registered for federal elections, they have successfully contested local government elections in the City of Yarra and the City of Auburn.
 There are several organisations and parties which do not run in elections, either for ideological reasons or due to practical reasons, including the Communist Party of Australia (Marxist–Leninist), Socialist Alternative, and Solidarity.

 Eco-socialism

 Australian Greens

-While not strictly having a socialist platform the Greens have elected socialists.
-Including Lee Rhiannon and Max Chandler-Mather.
+While not strictly having a socialist platform the Greens have elected socialists, including Lee Rhiannon and Max Chandler-Mather.

-Left Renewal

 Left Renewal was established as a eco-socialist political faction of the NSW Greens in 2016.

 SEARCH Foundation

 Formed in 1990 as the successor organisation of the Communist Party of Australia.